kichik/docker-combo/README.md

 ## FAQ

-**Why are you using Travis.ci instead of Docker Hub to build?**
+**Why are you using GitHub Actions instead of Docker Hub to build?**

-> Travis.ci has support for daily builds so we can keep the images up-to-date.
+> GitHub Actions has support for daily builds so we can keep the images up-to-date.
 Docker Hub requires a branch per build and doesn't support Dynamic `Dockerfile` generation.